Guidelines for the BrokerCheck Dispute Process

 - involve information contained in the Central Registration Depository (CRD®) that is not disclosed through BrokerCheck.

+FINRA will review the dispute and determine whether it is eligible for investigation.
 If FINRA determines that a dispute is not eligible for investigation, it will notify the individual or entity in writing of the decision and the reason(s) underlying the decision.

 If the dispute form and documentation submitted by the eligible party is not sufficient, FINRA, under most circumstances, will contact the entity that reported the disputed information (the reporting entity) to CRD and request that the reporting entity verify that the information, as disclosed through BrokerCheck, is accurate in content and presentation.
-If a reporting entity other than FINRA is involved, FINRA will defer to the reporting entity about whether the information being disputed is accurate.
+If a reporting entity other than FINRA is involved, FINRA will defer to the reporting entity about whether the disputed information is accurate.
 If the reporting entity acknowledges that the information is not accurate, FINRA will change the information, as appropriate, based on the information provided by the reporting entity.
 If the reporting entity confirms that the information being disputed is accurate in content and presentation, or the reporting entity no longer exists or is otherwise unable to verify the accuracy of the information, FINRA will not change the information.

 Once the investigation is concluded, FINRA will notify the eligible party in writing that the investigation resulted in a determination that: